CLEMENT AUGUSTUS GEORGE SAGE

 Buried Radcliffe on Trent Cemetery

-Not remembered on Radcliffe on Trent War Memorial
+Not commemorated on Radcliffe on Trent War Memorial

-Age 6 living with father William, a draper, age 32, mother Fanny, a laundress, age 32, brothers Wilfred 11, Stanley 9, Albert 3 in Woolley, Somerset.
+Age 6 living in Woolley, Somerset with father William, a draper, age 32, mother Fanny, a laundress, age 32, brothers Wilfred 11, Stanley 9, and Albert 3.

 Service Number: 6714, then 21499